sandeep026/Direct-single-shooting-optimal-control/README.md

 |Analytical|0.577678|
 |Numerical|0.5779|

-The slight difference is due to discretization error which can be reduced to an extent.
+The slight difference is due to discretization error which can be reduced to an extent by increasing the grid size.
 The peicewise approximation of the control input is one of the reason.

 # Advantages